 Salvaged Brick Walkways offer a sustainable and attractive option for creating pathways in your garden, perfect for antique yard decor.
 Reusing old bricks adds a sense of history and character to the landscape, and the worn textures and colors blend naturally with outdoor environments.
 Arrange the bricks in traditional patterns like herringbone or basket weave for added visual interest.
 These walkways are not only practical but also create a historical narrative in your garden.

-- Furniture: weathered teak garden bench with natural wood finish positioned along walkway
+- Furniture: weathered teak garden bench with iron scrollwork, vintage cast iron bistro set

 27. Heirloom Rose Garden Ideas